-- Common Stock is the first and most important component of shareholders equity.
+- Common Stock is the first and most important component of shareholders’ equity.
 Common stockholders are the owners of the company.

 - Additional Paid in Capital means when the company receives a premium on the shares.

 - Retained earningsRetained EarningsRetained Earnings are defined as the cumulative earnings earned by the company till the date after adjusting for the distribution of the dividend or the other distributions to the investors of the company.
 It is shown as the part of owner’s equity in the liability side of the balance sheet of the company. or losses are accumulated from the previous period.
-In simple terms, retained earnings are the amount company keeps after paying the dividend from net income.
+In simple terms, retained earnings are the amount the company keeps after paying the dividend from net income.

 - Treasury shares are the sum total of all the common shares that have been purchased back by the company.